inab/WfExS-backend/INSTALL.md

   * [git](https://git-scm.com/) is used to fetch workflows from git repositories.

-  * [singularity](https://sylabs.io/singularity/): a version which supports user namespaces, 3.5 or later.
+  * [singularity](https://sylabs.io/singularity/): when local installation is set up to use singularity, a version which supports user namespaces, 3.5 or later.

+  * [docker](https://www.docker.com/): when local installation is set up to use docker.